Calls grow for Kansas ed leader to go over ‘raiding’ remark

 TOPEKA, Kan.
-(AP) — Gov. Laura Kelly and indigenous leaders on Thursday called on Kansas’ top public school administrator to resign over an offensive public joke about Native Americans.
+(AP) — Gov. Laura Kelly and indigenous leaders on Thursday called on Kansas’ top public school administrator to resign over a public joke about Native Americans they said was offensive and racially insensitive.

 Kelly was joined by three Native American lawmakers and the chair of one of Kansas’ four Native American nations in demanding that Randy Watson step down as state education commissioner.
 They all reviewed a video of remarks Watson delivered by Zoom during a two-day conference last week on virtual learning.